ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_26_OceanHeatContent.md

 5. For the anomalous energy, we calculate: gsw_rho(SA,CT,p)*gsw_enthalpy(SA,CT,0)-gsw_rho(<SA>,<CT>,p)*gsw_enthalpy(<SA>,<CT>,0).

-6. integrate the surface-referenced enthalpy times rho, i.e., the previous line gives the 3D integrand, and then we want to integrate it from the bottom up.
+6. Integrate the surface-referenced enthalpy times rho, i.e., the previous line gives the 3D integrand, and then we want to integrate it from the bottom up.